Configure-Time Actions

 • NONE - All event reporting compiled out.

 • INHERIT - Event reporting configuration should be inherited from a parent project which exposes it.
+This is the default because it prevents cluttering compiler commands with #defines for projects which don’t use it.

 LIBRA_PGO